 Separation Anxiety in Dogs

 Most dogs will develop separation anxiety ranging from mild to severe, mainly a few minutes after his owner has left.
-This will make your dog develop a coping mechanism which can result in excessive barking.
+This will make your dog develop a coping mechanism that can result in excessive barking.
 However, you do not have to worry if your dog has developed separation anxiety as it is preventable and can be corrected.

 Causes of separation anxiety in dogs

 Just like we call them, man’s best friend, dogs do not enjoy being alone all day; they are a social species which is why we have been able to domesticate and live with them.
 In fact, dogs are a part of our family and so they get lonely when we leave him alone all day.
 It gets worse when you confine him in a kennel, which might also trigger separation anxiety.

 Below are some of the most common causes of separation anxiety in dogs

 Confining your dog, especially if he is used to roaming freely in the house, can bring a lot of anxiety which can result in barking.
 He might actually bark and howl for as long as you are away from home, which can result in complaints from your neighbors.

 This is because your dog feels the isolation every time you cage him in and scared for being alone in his kennel.
 Usually, when you let him out, your dog will be excited to explore the compound once again.
 However, to diagnose separation anxiety you will need to take your pup to a vet behaviorist.